tansaku/AR-Comedy/SETLIST.md

 * Neat freaks, culturally, socially, temporally
 * Bathing was a gateway to sin
 * Have you taken a bath?
 Why is one missing?
 1899
-* Dirty kitchen, tolerant society
+* Dirty kitchen, question of tolerance
 * Have a dream - freud delivering (back from ghosts, tell me about your mother)
 * May all be a dream